Capt R “Bob” Royan

 Tim Atherton

 RIP.
-I had the privilege of sailing under Commodore Royan on 5 trips on the SA Oranje from March 75 to her final run to Durban in October of the same year.
+I had the privilege of sailing under Captain Royan on 5 trips on the SA Oranje from March 75 to her final run to Durban in October of the same year.
 A real gentleman.
 Happy memories.
 Rest in peace Sir

 Charlie Wood